Dene–Yeniseian languages: Vajda's proposal

+In 2001 Vajda published a comprehensive reference work on the primary sources on the Dene–Yeniseian languages.

 At a symposium in Alaska in 2008, Edward Vajda of Western Washington University summarized ten years of research, based on verbal morphology and reconstructions of the proto–languages, indicating that the Yeniseian and Na–Dene families might be related.
 The summation of Vajda's research was published in June 2010 in The Dene–Yeniseian Connection in the Anthropological Papers of the University of Alaska.

 This 369-page volume, edited by James Kari and Ben Potter, contains papers from the February 26–29, 2008, symposium plus several contributed papers.
 Accompanying Vajda's lead paper are primary data on Na–Dene historical phonology by Jeff Leer, along with critiques by several linguistic specialists and articles on a range of topics (archaeology, prehistory, ethnogeography, genetics, kinship, and folklore) by experts in these fields.

 The evidence offered by Vajda includes over 110 proposed cognate morphemes and about ten homologous prefix and suffix positions of the verbs.
 Vajda compared the existing reconstructions of Proto–Yeniseian and Proto–Na–Dene, augmented the reconstructions based on the apparent relationship between the two, and suggested sound changes linking the two into a putative Proto–Dene–Yeniseian language.
 He suggested that Yeniseian tone differences originated in the presence or absence of glottalized consonants in the syllable coda, as still present in the Na–Dene languages.

 Vajda and others also note that no compelling evidence has been found linking Haida with either Na–Dene or Yeniseian.
 As for the wider Dene–Caucasian hypothesis (see below), while Vajda did not find the kinds of morphological correspondences with these other families that he did with Yeniseian and Na–Dene, he did not rule out the possibility that such evidence exists, and urges that more work be done.

-In 2011 Vajda published a short annotated bibliography on Dene–Yeniseian languages.
 On March 24, 2012, the Alaska Native Language Center hosted the Dene–Yeniseian Workshop at the University of Alaska Fairbanks.
 There were nine papers, the first new papers on Dene–Yeniseian since the 2010 volume was published.
-As of July 2012, there are no plans to publish the papers, but video from the workshop is available.
+Only one paper was published Sicoli and Holton 2014.
+However, video from the workshop is available.